rvarun7777/Self-Driving-Car-Nanodegree/Term 1/README.md

-# [Udacity Self Driving Car Engineer]
+# Self Driving Car Engineer

 ![ScreenShot](Term1.PNG)

-This repository contains all the projects which have been completed by me for the [Self Driving Car Nanodegree] offered by [Udacity](https://www.udacity.com).
+This repository contains all the projects which have been completed by me for the Self Driving Car Nanodegree offered by [Udacity](https://www.udacity.com).
 The [curriculum](https://medium.com/self-driving-cars/term-1-in-depth-on-udacitys-self-driving-car-curriculum-ffcf46af0c08#.nglkprlow) of this program consists of three terms over nine months.
 This repository will be updated accordingly.

 ## Term 1:  Computer Vision and Deep Learning